poet, author, creative writing instructor

 About

 Sara Bawany is an award-winning poet, two-time author, clinical social worker, and creative writing teacher based in Austin, TX.
-She graduated from The University of Texas at Austin with her Master’s in Social Work and her Bachelor’s degrees in Biology and Islamic Studies.
-She is currently a third-year Master of Fine Arts in Creative Writing student at Texas State University with a concentration in poetry, while also exploring creative nonfiction.
+She holds a Master of Fine Arts in Creative Writing from Texas State University, and previously graduated from The University of Texas at Austin with her Master’s in Social Work and her Bachelor’s degrees in Biology and Islamic Studies.

-Sara's first poetry book was self-published in September 2018: “(w)holehearted: a collection of poetry and prose” and won Daybreak Press Publishing’s 2019 “Best Poetry Book” award.
-Her second book was published with FlowerSong Press in October 2023, titled “Quarter Life Crisis”, with one of the poems nominated for a Pushcart Prize.
-She curated and co-edited her first anthology with House of Amal called “Threads of Palestine” with 100% of the proceeds going to charity.
+Sara's first poetry book, “(w)holehearted: a collection of poetry and prose” was self-published in September 2018 and won Daybreak Press Publishing’s 2019 “Best Poetry Book” award.
+Her second book was published with FlowerSong Press in October 2023, titled, “Quarter Life Crisis”, with one of the poems nominated for a Pushcart prize.
+In December 2024, she co-edited and published her first community anthology with House of Amal called “Threads of Palestine” with 100% of the proceeds going to charity.

 What I’ve been up to